 Let me start by saying these Baked Eggs with Tomatoes are the perfect brunch recipe!
 The combination of aromatic fresh herbs, Parmesan cheese and good quality sausage in the egg really complement the lightly pan fried, slightly sweet and tangy cherry tomatoes thanks to a touch of apple cider vinegar.
 It's a flavor bomb that is so easy but oh so good!
 Served up with some warm and crunchy toasted ciabatta, sourdough bread and fresh butter, well I would eat this any time of day!

 I found separating my eggs and keeping the yolks IN THE SHELL made it much easier to pour back into the muffin pans.
-If you are in a rush you can just pop your egg, yolk and all on top and sprinkle on the salt, pepper, herbs and Parmesan.
+If you are in a rush you can just crack the egg on top and sprinkle on the salt, pepper, herbs and Parmesan.

 Use your favorite type of sausage or chopped up bits of bacon, salami or chorizo instead